2014 Simferopol incident: Storming of Ukrainian military facility

-On March 18, 2014, at 3 p.m, 15 masked gunmen attired in Russian uniforms without insignia, stormed the 13th Photogrammetric Center of the Central Military-Topographic and Navigation Administration in Simferopol, Crimea.
-The base was administered by Ukrainian soldiers and had been completely surrounded by pro-Russian and Crimean Self-Defense troops since 13 March.
-Pro-Russian forces demanded that the garrison surrender the base or otherwise they will take the center with force.
+On March 18, 2014, at 3 p.m., 15 masked gunmen attired in Russian uniforms without insignia stormed the 13th Photogrammetric Center of the Central Military-Topographic and Navigation Administration in Simferopol, Crimea.
+The Ukrainian-controlled base had been completely surrounded by pro-Russian and Crimean Self-Defense troops since 13 March.
+Pro-Russian forces demanded that the garrison surrender the base, or otherwise they will take the center with force.

-Although it is unclear how the incident initially began, reports emerged of a pro-Russian self-defense member attempting to scale a wall into the base compound, and being told to get back by Ukrainian guards.
-The argument escalated into live gunfire being exchanged by both sides and the storming of the base itself.
-However, civilian testimonies indicated seeing self-defense troops and militiamen preparing for a possible storming of the base prior any confrontation.
+Although it is unclear how the incident initially began, reports emerged of a pro-Russian self-defense member attempting to scale a wall into the base compound and being told to get back by Ukrainian guards.
+The argument escalated into both sides exchanging live gunfire and storming the base.
+However, civilian testimonies indicated seeing self-defense troops and militiamen preparing for a possible storming of the base prior to any confrontation.

 Soldier Serhiy Kokurin, a Ukrainian junior officer manning a watchtower overseeing a vehicle pool at the base, was fatally injured in the neck during the shoot-out.
 A second Ukrainian serviceman was shot in the neck and evacuated by several ambulances.
 The ambulances were granted entrance to the scene by self-defense troops, who sealed off the base to journalists.
 This death marked the first military fatality in the Russian takeover of Crimea.
 In addition to the officer, an ethnic Russian volunteer was reported killed per Crimean authorities, though it was unclear if he was killed by resisting Ukrainian troops or by accidental friendly fire (both were reported).

 The storming followed with the takeover of the park located within the base's compound and the Ukrainian command center.
 According to civilians and journalists at the scene, a total of 15 unmarked soldiers, armed with shotguns and AK-47s, participated in the assault, supported by two military vehicles bearing the Russian flag.
-A Ukrainian soldier on patrol at the park was beaten by self-defense soldiers with a pair of iron rods during the capture.
+Self-defense soldiers beat a captured Ukrainian soldier, on patrol at the park, with a pair of iron rods.
 The soldier's condition was reported as serious, according to military accounts.

 Shooting continued until the Ukrainian commander, Colonel Andriy Andryushyn, was captured.
 He was taken hostage, along with several other soldiers, in order to gain entry into the base's nautical building, where the remaining Ukrainian personnel had barricaded themselves on the second floor, refusing to surrender.
-The Ukrainian commander was interrogated by Russian troops, and allegedly declared his defection to the "People of Crimea" afterwards.
+The Ukrainian commander was interrogated by Russian troops and allegedly declared his defection to the "People of Crimea" afterwards.

-Negotiations over the surrender of the nautical building, and the Ukrainian troops inside, continued until late Tuesday evening, when talks were met over their surrender.
-A total of 18 remaining Ukrainian soldiers were detained and placed under arrest by gunmen.
+Negotiations over the surrender of the nautical building and the Ukrainian troops inside continued until late Tuesday evening, when talks were met over their surrender.
+Gunmen arrested a total of 18 remaining Ukrainian soldiers.
 The soldiers were placed in rows and had all identification marks, weapons, and money confiscated at the behest of Crimean police.
 By March 24, the remaining Ukrainian troops who had been captured during the altercation were freed, unharmed.